 | Management | whoAmI, getStatus |

 Key differentiator: Runs as a Jenkins plugin — installs directly into your Jenkins instance with no separate server needed.
 Supports SSE (/mcp-server/sse), Streamable HTTP (/mcp-server/mcp), and stateless HTTP transports.
-Handles parameterized builds (String, Boolean, Choice, Text, Password, Run parameters) with automatic type conversion.
-Paginated log retrieval and regex-based log searching.
+April 2026 additions: connection resilience with keep-alive, health endpoint (/mcp-health), Prometheus metrics (/mcp-server/metrics), graceful shutdown, and three new tools — rebuildBuild, replayBuild, and getReplayScripts for iterating on failed builds.
+Handles parameterized builds with automatic type conversion including ListGitBranchesParameterDefinition.

 lanbaoshen/mcp-jenkins (Community Leader)